ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/bootstrap.md

 ### Entry points

 Except the reset vector, which is the standard entry point for Cortex-M cores, Mbed OS provides `mbed_sdk_init`, which the target can overload to perform higher level initialization.
-This function will be called later in the bootstrap process, after the basic initialization is done but before RTOS starts and before the `main` function is called.
+Mbed OS internals call this function later in the bootstrap process, after the basic initialization is done but before RTOS starts and before the `main` function is called.

 Mbed OS provides another entry point that will be executed before `main` called `mbed_main`.
 This function is reserved for application use, and the target code should not define it.